Winter Family Fun

 Make this a holiday tradition and bring your family back every year to experience the magic of wintertime in West Virginia.

 West Virginia lights up like a Christmas tree during these winter season festivals.
 Visitors from near and far travel to the state to see the twinkling exhibits in all their glory.
-This is must-add to your holiday tradition list.
+This is must-add to your holiday tradition list and the perfect socially-distanced activity this season.

 Fairmont boasts a festival with an impressive 475 displays!
 The Celebration of Lights is sure to warm your heart and create lifelong memories for your family.
 Don’t forget to grab some hot cocoa before you wind through Morris Park.